March 21, July 21, November 20

-The request to embrace and live in silence is consistent throughout the Rule, whether this invitation is spoken or unspoken.
+The request to embrace and to live in silence is consistent throughout the rule, whether this invitation is spoken or unspoken.
 It is faithful to the nature of silence that the request for silence not be regularly spoken.
-A community of silence allows silence to ‘speak’ and instruct through their ‘lifestyle of silence’.
+A community of silence allows silence to ‘speak’ and instruct through their lifestyle of silence.
 Words are only needed when necessary.

 Chapter 42 uses words in its emphasis on silence.
-Here the words are needed because they instruct us in a way to live into a night that reverences the silence of the night.
+Here the words are needed because they instruct us in a way to live into a night that reverences silence uncovered by the night.
 At night life pauses; the activity of the day stops.
-At night stillness rises with its invitation to embrace the external silence.
-Within this experience of external silence we can experience the nature of our internal silence.
+At night, stillness rises with its invitation to embrace silence.
+Within the experience of external stillness, we can experience the nature of our internal silence.

-Boniface Verheyen translates ‘diligently cultivate silence’ as ‘always be given to silence’ (The Holy Rule of Our Most Holy Father Benedict).
 This request is not just for monastics, be they monks or oblates.
-The value of silence is something known to people of all faiths or of no faith who somehow cherish the contemplative roots of humanity.
+The value of silence is something known to people of all faiths or of no faith who cherish the contemplative roots of humanity.

-Benedict asks that the evenings not have us over-stimulated.
-At Meditatio House our common meal is during the day.
-This leaves the evening free of the need to prepare and eat a common meal.
-After our evening prayer and meditation the house can rest.
-At this time silence can be noticed and lived.
 There are distractions of course.
-We may not have a television, however in this time of YouTube and tablet TV sensory stimulation can still unsettle the mind.
-In the consistency of our communal routine the invitation to grow in resonance with the stillness and silence of the night is still there.
-All we need do is notice it.
+In this time of YouTube and tablet TV, sensory stimulation in the evening can still unsettle the mind.
+However, in the consistency of a communal routine the invitation to grow in resonance with the stillness and silence of the night is still there.
+All we need do is stop and notice it.

-Meditation, as part of the tools for a contemplative life, is all about cultivating silence – inner and outer.
+Meditation, too, is all about cultivating silence – an inner silence.
 A commitment to the mantra is a commitment to the giving of our lives to silence.
-With love the mantra becomes an agent of the transition of our interiority into silence.
-We cannot make inner silence grow.
-It is already there.
-We simply allow divine love to cultivate our attention in it.
-Our attention grows in the silence like an oak tree growing in good soil.
+The mantra becomes an agent of the transition of our interiority into silence.
+We simply allow divine love, in emerging stillness, to cultivate our attention in this silence.
 Contemplative attention grows in silence.
-A contemplative house, where ever it is found, must somehow serve this growth.
+A contemplative community, wherever it is found, must somehow serve this growth.

 Where is silence in our lives?
 Do we value it?
 Are we secretly afraid of it?
-How often is the TV on?
+Is the TV always on, if so, why?
 Is the radio the ‘muzak’ of our lives, always on in the background?
 How often are our ears free of headphones and earbuds?
-How often do we simply not speak?
-Often noise and sound is there to distract us from inner pain, our suffering.
-It’s like we self-medicate with sound and noise.
-This can only do us so much good.
-Silence is the inner reality in which our healing happens.
+Perhaps noise and sound are there to distract us from pain, our suffering.
+It’s like we self-medicate with noise.
+Silence is the reality in which our healing happens.
 In silence the God of silence frees us for life.